 Being a surrogate is not right for everyone.
 It’s a process that requires a great deal of time, energy and commitment, so it’s important that a prospective surrogate be 100 percent prepared before she begins.
 That’s why certain qualifications to be a gestational surrogate exist — to ensure that every surrogate candidate is medically and emotionally ready for the journey ahead.

-Gestational surrogate qualifications tend to vary by agency, so we encourage you to contact a surrogacy professional to learn more.
 In the meantime, we’ve listed some of the most common qualifications for surrogate mothers below.

 The Three Basic Surrogate Qualifications